How Long Does It Take To Recover From a Tummy Tuck & Answers to Other FAQs

 While tummy tuck recovery varies for each person, it’s a good idea to understand the process… Read On

 Rockmore Plastic Surgery: Jeffrey Rockmore, MD

 Fax: (518) 328-3337

 We all want to look and feel our best.
 For many, that includes a flat belly and slim waist and midsection.
 Stretch marks, saggy skin, and bulges can prevent many from looking like their youthful, fit, or pre-pregnancy selves, and limit the clothing they can wear.
 Board-certified plastic surgeon Dr. Jeffrey Rockmore can redefine your waistline and help you enjoy a more fit-looking physique with the lasting benefits of a tummy tuck.
-At his practice in Latham, Albany County, NY, he specializes in this and other body contouring procedures.
+At his practice in Latham serving Troy, Delmar, and Albany County, NY, he specializes in this and other body contouring procedures.

 Dr. Rockmore is a board-certified plastic surgeon who has completed thousands of tummy tuck and body contouring procedures during his more than 20 years in practice.
 His knowledge and expertise enable patients to achieve natural-looking results while minimizing recovery time and scarring.

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 At his Latham practice, Dr. Rockmore’s tummy tuck patients each have different motivations for seeking surgery.
 However, there are a few common causes of the stretched abdominal tissue they’d like to address.
 Some of the things that typically change the shape and firmness of the belly include: